snorpey/jpg-glitch-electron/README.md

 ![Windows Screenshot](build/screenshots/windows/01.png)

 This is the desktop app for [jpg-glitch](https://snorpey.github.io/jpg-glitch).
-You can use it to transform images so appear glitched.
+You can use it to transform images so that appear glitched.

 ## Download
 The following operating systems are supported: